amaljacob69/Spark-App-Showcase/src/prd.md

 ## Essential Features

+### QR Code Menu Isolation System
+- **What it does**: Generates unique QR codes for each menu type (Non-AC, AC, Takeaway) that lock customers into viewing only their respective menu with appropriate pricing
+- **Why it matters**: Customers scanning a QR code in the Non-AC area only see Non-AC pricing, eliminating confusion and ensuring they see the correct prices for their dining location
+- **Success criteria**: Each QR code URL parameter locks the menu type, hides menu type selector, displays only relevant pricing, shows clear indicator of locked menu type

-### Multi-Tier Pricing System
+### Multi-Tier Pricing Display
-- **What it does**: Displays menu items with dynamic pricing based on selected service type (Dine-in Non-AC: 10% off, Dine-in AC: base price, Take Away: 20% off)
+- **What it does**: Shows menu items with different pricing for Dine-in Non-AC, Dine-in AC, and Takeaway service types
-- **Why it matters**: Customers get transparent pricing for their chosen service level while restaurants maintain simple base price management
+- **Why it matters**: Transparent pricing allows customers to understand costs for their specific service choice
-- **Success criteria**: Pricing calculations are accurate, service type changes update all prices instantly, admin sees both base and calculated prices
+- **Success criteria**: Pricing is accurate for each service type, calculations are consistent, price changes update across all menu types

 ### Menu Display System
-- **What it does**: Displays menu items in an organized grid with category filtering and service type selection
+- **What it does**: Displays menu items in an organized grid with category filtering
-- **Why it matters**: Customers need to easily browse and understand menu offerings with appropriate pricing
+- **Why it matters**: Customers need to easily browse menu offerings with clear organization
-- **Success criteria**: Items load quickly, categories filter correctly, service type switching is seamless, pricing is clear and consistent
+- **Success criteria**: Items load quickly, categories filter correctly, responsive across devices

-### Admin Base Price Management
+### Admin Menu Management
-- **What it does**: Secure admin system for managing base prices that automatically calculate across all service tiers
+- **What it does**: Secure admin system for adding, editing, and managing menu items with three-tier pricing input
-- **Why it matters**: Restaurant staff need simple base price management without calculating multiple pricing tiers manually
+- **Why it matters**: Restaurant staff need simple tools to maintain current menu information and pricing
-- **Success criteria**: Single base price input generates all service tier prices, admin can preview pricing across tiers, changes persist and update immediately
+- **Success criteria**: Admin can set prices for all three tiers simultaneously, changes persist immediately, secure authentication

 ### Real-time Content Updates
 - **What it does**: Changes made in admin panel immediately reflect in customer view